eduard-T/Lodr/README.md

 ## Known Issues

-- Order is lost if it is not dropped in an appropriate location i.e. unassigned orders or driver card
+- Order is lost if it is dropped outside of unassigned orders or a driver card

 ## Contact